 Nav means “nine” and Ratri means “night”, therefore, Navratri is a festival of nine nights.
 During these nine nights, nine forms of Maa Durga (Hindu goddess) are celebrated with indestructible faith.
-Hindus fast during this period of time and open their fast on the eighth or ninth day (depends from region to region).
+Hindus fast during this period of time and open their fast on the eighth or ninth day (depending on region to region).
 9 girls of the age ranging from a few days to 12 years are invited to eat at peoples’ houses and bestow prosperity on them.
-The tenth day of the Shardiya Navratri is called as “Dussehra” and is celebrated in myriad ways.
-Usually there are four seasonal Navratri, however, only two of them, are celebrated at large scale.
+The tenth day of the Shardiya Navratri is called “Dussehra” and is celebrated in myriad ways.
+Usually, there are four seasonal Navratri, however, only two of them, are celebrated on a large scale.

-When it is celebrated – Chaitra Navaratri occur in the month of March or April whereas the Shardiya Navratri falls in the month of September or October
+When it is celebrated – Chaitra Navaratri occurs in the month of March or April whereas Shardiya Navratri falls in the month of September or October

 On the very first day devotees, after bathing, wear clean clothes and place a Kalash at their place of worship.
 A few of them sow a few grains of barley and take care of them for nine days which epitomizes a good crop and blessing of prosperity in the family.
 After offering the prayers for nine days, the fasting ends with inviting nine girls to the home and offering them food.

 The ostentatious colors of Rajasthan will rise your spirits and its best example is Jaisalmer Desert Festival.
 The three-day fair which is held in Jaisalmer and flaunts the cultural exuberance of the state.
-The country takes pride in this famous festival of the winter season and does not miss a single chance to be a part of the exciting gala.
+The country takes pride in this famous winter festival in Rajasthan and does not miss a single chance to be a part of the exciting gala.